 - 4.24.1 The district has numerous sites designated for their nature conservation interests including 9 SACs/SPA's of international importance.
 These sites are protected under national legislation.
-70 Sites of Special Scientific Interest (SSSI) of national importance are also located in the district as well as sites of regional and local importance such as Local Wildlife Sites (formerly County Nature Sites) and Regionally Important Geological/Geomorphological Sites (RIGS). - 4.24.2 This policy sets a hierarchy of sites important for their biodiversity and geodiversity value, and puts in place safeguards to protect and enhance these sites.
+70 Sites of Special Scientific Interest (SSSI) of national importance are also located in the district as well as sites of regional and local importance such as Local Wildlife Sites (formerly County Nature Sites) and Regionally Important Geological/Geomorphological Sites (RIGS). - 4.24.2 This policy sets a hierarchy of sites important for their biodiversity and geodiversity value and puts in place safeguards to protect and enhancements.
 Where development on designated sites cannot be avoided or mitigated, compensation measures in the form of habitat creation, restoration or enhancements off site will be required, linked to a planning agreement. - 4.24.3 It is important that the Local Plan promotes new development in a way that will support the implementation of the Cumbria Biodiversity Action Plan, whilst preventing proposals that would have an unacceptable impact upon the district's wildlife resources.
 The Action Plan is a key document in identifying an important range of habitats and species within the district.
-It aims to conserve the district's threatened wildlife and outlines the objectives, targets and actions considered necessary to protect and enhance the wildlife heritage of the area. - 4.24.4 The National Planning Policy Framework recognises the benefits of best and most versatile agricultural land.
-Where agricultural land is highly graded (grade 1, 2 or 3a) the Council will seek to resist its irreversible loss to development.
+It aims to conserve the district's threatened wildlife and outlines the objectives, targets and actions considered necessary to protect and enhance the wildlife heritage of the area.

-4.24.5 The NPPF requires Local Authorities to develop criteria based policies for the natural environment that proposals can be evaluated against.
+4.24.4 The NPPF requires Local Authorities to develop criteria based policies for the natural environment that proposals can be evaluated against.
 A hierarchy of sites should be identified in the Local Plan, so that weight can be proportioned to their status and their importance to the wider ecological networks can be fully understood.